mertcandav/MochaDB/docs/turkish/sorgulama/MochaQ.md

 MochaQ can be called an inquiry language that you can use for simple and basic operations.

-### Commands
+### Komutlar

 #### Run
-Yalnýzca çalýþtýrýlabilen komutlar, deðer döndüren komutlar deðillerdir.
+Commands that can be run only.
+They are not commands that return values.
 <table border="1">
     <tr>
        <td><strong>RESETMOCHA</strong></td>